Internal Control System

 - (2)If directors of the Company, officers at subsidiaries, or employees at the Company or any of its subsidiaries discover any action that is in violation of legislation, or that could have a significant detrimental effect on the Company and its subsidiaries as a corporate group, they shall report details to an auditor immediately.

-- (3)It is prohibited to subject any party that has submitted a report to an auditor of the Company to unfair treatment as a result of submitting the relevant report.
+- (3)It is prohibited to subject any party that has submitted a report by whistle-blowing system to an auditor of the Company to unfair treatment as a result of submitting the relevant report.
 Directors of the Company, officers at subsidiaries, and employees at the Company and its subsidiaries shall be made well aware of this fact.

 - (4)The Company shall make advance payment of expenses associated with the execution of duties by auditors, in accordance with Article 388 of the Companies Act.
 Upon receipt of a claim for reimbursement of expenses, unless the relevant expenses or payments are deemed to be unnecessary for the execution of duties by the relevant auditor, the Company shall make the relevant payments without delay.